-PHL 333 Introduction to Ethical Theory
+PHL 231 Introduction to Ethical Theory

-Introduction to history of ethical thought with an examination of various ethical systems and the determination of a basic Christian ethic to guide personal conduct and choice.
+This course is an introduction to history of ethical thought with an examination of various ethical systems and the determination of a basic Christian ethic to guide personal conduct and choice.
 Offered: spring

-PHL 334 Introduction to Philosophical Problems
+PHL 232 Introduction to Philosophical Problems

-Introduction to major problems of philosophy of knowledge, religion, ethics, political authority, and metaphysics through reading selected works in Western philosophical traditions.
+This course is an introduction to major problems of philosophy of knowledge, religion, ethics, political authority, and metaphysics through reading selected works in Western philosophical traditions.
+Offered: fall, odd years